nsidc/earthaccess/docs/index.md

 # We get the metadata
 granules = GranuleQuery.get(10)

-# earthdata provides some convenience functions for each data granule
+# earthaccess provides some convenience functions for each data granule
 data_links = [granule.data_links() for granule in granules]

 # The Store class allows to get the granules from on-prem locations with get()